sdcTools/cellKey/README.md

 ### Usage

-An example using both possible input formats for perturbation tables is given in the main-function of the packge `perturbTable()`
+An example using both possible input formats for perturbation tables is given in the main-function of the package `perturbTable()`.
+See

-    library(cellKey)
-    ?perturbTable
+    ?cellKey::perturbTable

-Once finished, the package will also contain a package vignette.
-The unfinished introduction vignette can be looked at using `cellKey::ck_vignette()` or via the automatically deployed documentation by clicking [**here**](https://sdctools.github.io/cellKey/articles/introduction.html).
-The complete [**documentation**](https://sdctools.github.io/cellKey/) is also updated automatically and can be browes online.
+The package vignette is currently work-in-progress.
+It can be looked at using `cellKey::ck_vignette()` or via the automatically deployed documentation by clicking [**here**](https://sdctools.github.io/cellKey/articles/introduction.html).
+The complete [**documentation**](https://sdctools.github.io/cellKey/) is also updated automatically and can be browsed online.

 ### Updates